 I’m not an expert in SEO, I find it complicated everytime I read about it.
 BUT… knowing basic SEO will help you drive tons of traffic to your blog.

 So while you’re learning about SEO, create the best content that you could possibly create.
-You can always optimized your content later on.
+You can always optimize your content later on.

 Traffic Comes from Many Sources